Incoterms: International Shipping Terms / Terms of Sale

-CIF (cost, insurance and freight): you (seller) are responsible for paying the freight and insurance costs in advance.
+CIF (cost, insurance, and freight): you (seller) are responsible for paying the freight and insurance costs in advance.
 You will collect these later when you invoice your customer.
-Normal practice is to insure a shipment for 110% of its CIF value.
-Let's say you are insuring a shipment to the Far East (Japan, Korea, Taiwan) at a rate of $.6175 per $100 (which includes war and all risk coverage).
+Normal practice is to ensure a shipment for 110% of its CIF value.
+Let's say you are ensuring a shipment to the Far East (Japan, Korea, Taiwan) at a rate of $.6175 per $100 (which includes war and all risk coverage).

 Rules for Sea and Inland Waterway Transport